 To prepare for the world beyond school, Greater Burnie students will commence a P-TECH immersion program in 2018, and take part in a range of industry supported learning experiences that will extend their education beyond the classroom.
 This includes opportunities to connect and build relationships with industry partners, and engage in hands-on, project-based activities, both at school and in the workplace.
 These experiences will help students to better understand the relevance of their learning and how it can be applied in the workplace.

-The P-TECH pilot is funded by the Australian Government, which has engaged the Skilling Australia Foundation to manage the program.
 The P-TECH pilot in Greater Burnie Tasmania is supported by the local community and Tasmanian Government.

 Tertiary Education Partner